-- fraud;
+- fraud:

 - any error Unum makes in processing a claim;

 - disability earnings; or

 - deductible sources of income.

 You must reimburse us in full.
-We will determine the method by which the repayment is to be made which may include reducing or withholding future payments.
+We will determine the method by which the repayment is to be made which may include reducing or withholding future payments including the minimum monthly payment.